British Wildlife of the Week

 Some of our island-dwelling wrens have diverged from the common mainland variety so much that they are now considered their own separate subspecies.
 One of them lives on the remote archipelago of St Kilda and has become a little bit larger and paler.
 Three other unique, endemic subspecies can be found on other Scottish islands.
 The differentiation of these distinct island races must have been rapid because their respective islands would have been uninhabitable until just after the last Ice Age, a little over 10,000 years ago.

-One of these unique wrens lives on tiny Fair Island, the most remote inhabited island in Britain (located about halfway between mainland Shetland and the Orkney Islands), supporting a human population of just 65.
+One of these unique wrens lives on tiny Fair Island (located about halfway between mainland Shetland and the Orkney Islands), which is the remotest human-inhabited island in Britain, supporting a human population of just 65.
 The Fair Island wren, as it is called, is one of the least numerous bird forms on Earth, and also one of the most restricted: the 7.68 km² island is home to a tiny population that varies from 10 to 50 pairs.

 In the next British Wildlife of the Week, we’ll be looking at a strange nocturnal bird with an eerie song that was once thought to suckle from goats until it drained them of their milk – the nightjar.